(Updated June 26, 2020.)

 Chill out Treats

 10. Sound therapy uses training to desensitize your dog to loud noises.
-A vet can assist you with finding a behaviorist, but training will take several months.
+A vet can assist you in finding a behaviorist, but training will take several months.
 If you don’t have time for therapy this holiday, you can try this for the New Year celebration.
 It is best to safely and gradually expose a dog as a puppy to loud noises so that he will not be afraid later on.
-Dogs Trust has created a sound therapy program that they are providing for free. (logo?) right
+Dogs Trust has created a sound therapy program that they are providing for free.

 So here are 10 ways, from quick and easy do it yourself ideas to medication and training that will take time to implement, but will help you keep your dog calm during fireworks.
 Start with the easy ones, (provided in order of difficulty) and work up to medication if your dog still has anxiety.
-If you live in a small town like I do, (we don’t have a fireworks display), you can enjoy a fun and quiet evening with your family and pet without the stress, but don’t forget the frozen treats!
+If you live in a small town as I do, (we don’t have a fireworks display), you can enjoy a fun and quiet evening with your family and pet without the stress, but don’t forget the frozen treats!

 Have a happy and safe 4th of July!